 They also take care of different species of injured turtles and help the baby turtles survive.
 It’s a fantastic initiative and worth a stop if you are in the south of Sri Lanka.

-5. Surf in Weligama
+5. Surf at Weligama in South Sri Lanka

-Weligama is a well known beach for beginners and intermediate surfers.
+Weligama is a well-known beach for beginners and intermediate surfers.
 This beach break is actually beautiful and a great place to learn surfing.
 There are many surf camps around Weligama.